-Did you know that email addresses, phone numbers, and billing addresses are all digital currency that’s in high demand among hackers?
-This type of data–known as personally identifiable information (PII)–is sold between hackers on the “dark web,” the digital black market for stolen identities, fake passports, hitmen, and so, so much more.
+Did you know that email addresses, phone numbers, and billing addresses are all digital currency that's in high demand among hackers?
+This type of data, known as personally identifiable information (PII), is sold between hackers on the "dark web," the digital black market for stolen identities, fake passports, hitmen, and more.

-There are also people working to piece together information that they collect about you from multiple online sources into whole identities–from your photo and address to your social security number and date of birth.
-In the social media era, this information is surprisingly easy to gather–and as you can imagine, it’s extremely attractive to identity thieves.
-If a breach occurs in your association, everyone whose information you’ve saved is exposed to a great deal of risk–and you’re exposed to a tremendous amount of liability.
+There are also people working to piece together information that they collect about you from multiple online sources into whole identities—from your photo and address to your social security number and date of birth.
+In the social media era, this information is surprisingly easy to gather and extremely attractive to identity thieves.
+If a breach occurs in your association, everyone whose information you've saved is exposed to a great deal of risk, and you're exposed to a tremendous amount of liability.

-So HOAs are already attractive to cybercriminals because of the sums of money they process and the sensitive data they collect–and when that’s combined with a dearth of security measures, it creates a perfect storm.
+HOAs are already attractive to cybercriminals because of the sums of money they process and the sensitive data they collect.
+When that's combined with a dearth of security measures, it creates a perfect storm.

-Here are the most common attacks that your association should familiarize itself with and protect itself against:
+Here are the most common cyberattacks that your association should familiarize itself with and protect itself against.

-You’ll receive an email inviting you to participate in a scam masquerading as a fantastic deal.
-You can recognize this type of attack because it’ll require you to provide money or bank account info up-front–and the fact that the offer is coming from a complete stranger with questionable grammar.
+You'll receive an email inviting you to participate in a scam masquerading as a fantastic deal.
+You can recognize this type of attack because it'll require you to provide money or bank account info up-front and comes from a complete stranger with questionable grammar.

-You’ll receive a transactional email letting you know that there’s an issue with one of your accounts that requires you to sign in.
-However, the email is not actually from the company it claims to be from; so when you enter your account details, you’re giving sensitive data directly to a cybercriminal.
-Keep reading for tips on how to recognize and avert phishing scams in the next installment of this series.
+You'll receive a transactional email letting you know that there's an issue with one of your accounts that requires you to sign in.
+However, the email is not actually from the company it claims to be from, so when you enter your account details, you're giving sensitive data directly to a cybercriminal.
+Know how to recognize and avert phishing scams in the next post.

 Viruses come in a variety of forms, but they always involve you downloading a file that performs a function on your computer that you didn't intend.
 A common one right now will pop up in your browser letting you know that you need to update your Flash player.
 However, rather than taking you to Adobe's website to download the latest version, it'll trick you into downloading a file from a different site (such as flash.com).
 Once it's on your computer, it could cause scores of unwanted ads to pop up, steal your personal information, or more potentially dangerous actions.